antoine3000/dok-antoine/content/assignments/2020-02-26-3D-scanning-printing/_index.md

 An oloid is a geometric shape that only has one side.
 That means that if you make it roll on a flat surface, its entire surface will touch the flat surface at some point.

+The oloid shape can only be achieved by using an additive technique, such as 3D printing, and not a subtractive technique, such as laser cutting or milling, because the shape itself must be worked in all directions, not just from bottom to top (or by using another machine, a robot, with more axes, but then the technique begins to be too complex for a small piece like this one).

 ## Modeling

 [OpenSCAD](https://www.openscad.org/), the 3D CAD modeller that we use by writing code (as I said [here](computer-aided-design.html)) has a function called `hull()` that displays the [convex hull](https://doc.cgal.org/latest/Convex_hull_2/index.html) of child nodes.